 He previously served as Associate Rabbi of Chizuk Amuno Congregation in Baltimore, Maryland for seven years and was ordained from JTS in 1992.
 He and his wife, Carolyn, have two children, Talya and Noah.

 Rabbi Jonathan Bubis is the newest addition to the Shomrei Torah Synagogue family, a recent graduate of the Zeigler School of Rabbinic Studies at the American Jewish University in Los Angeles.
 He is a Jewish educator and performing artist with a passion for music, theater, and Jewish text.
 Additionally, Rabbi Bubis has a penchant for Jewish prayer and leading communities in participatory, spiritually uplifting prayer services.

 Since graduating from Indiana University, majoring in Jewish Studies and minoring in music and Hebrew, he has been teaching and tutoring in different Jewish institutions around LA.
 He spent three summers heading up the drama department at Camp Ramah in Wisconsin - and seven summers total on drama staff - where he directed Broadway musicals in Hebrew and created original pieces of Jewish theater.
 Rabbi Bubis has also worked as a Storahtelling Maven, a revived form of the ancient translator/interpreter of Jewish biblical text, making ancient stories and traditions accessible for new generations in the synagogue and in the classroom, advancing Judaic literacy and raising social consciousness.
-He and his wife Rebecca are thrilled to be a part of the Shomrei Torah Synagogue community.
+He and his wife Becca are thrilled to be a part of the Shomrei Torah Synagogue community.